Scorsazy/auto-annotated-pepe/content/pages/index.md

       understood the genius behind the madness.
 The frog who loved fire had burned everything he cherished, but in doing so, he had made everything that remained precious beyond measure.
 And to this day, his name is spoken in hushed tones, a rich pyromaniac who turned destruction into gold.
+2% Buy 2% Sell 100%
+      Burn
     styles:
       self:
         height: auto